General Interest Charge (GIC)

 Under these extenuating circumstances, your situation will be assessed and then concluded whether it is appropriate to reduce or eliminate the GIC imposed on your late payments.

-Remember that each case is evaluated on its merits, and it is essential to provide relevant evidence and documentation to support your request for GIC remission.
+Each case is evaluated on its merits, and it is essential to provide relevant evidence and documentation to support your request for GIC remission.

 This article is general information only and does not provide advice to address your personal circumstances.
 To make an informed decision you should contact an appropriately qualified professional.